-Hazardous materials which may be used within Wairarapa Estate are:
+Hazardous materials which may be used within FEL's managed investment estate are:

 - Herbicides

 - Pesticides

 - Fuels

 - Oil

 - Fire retardants

 - Surfactants

 - Paint

 The Manager is committed to reducing the use of hazardous substances.
 All aspects of chemical use are reported annually.